isaacrlevin/CraigslistSearch/README.md

 # CraigslistSearch
-React Application with Dot Net Core Api to serach Craigslist
+Server Side Blazor App to Search Craigslist

 ## Steps to Run
  - Clone Repo
  - cd to Web Project
- - npm install
  - dotnet run
  - Navigate Browswer to Address in window